kubilayeksioglu/til/README.md

 - No customer will pay you because you have a great backend, they'll pay you because you solve problems.
 - Each project has three phases: Prototype, Production, Optimization.
+- Prototype is a hypothesis: If we do x, we expect people to do y.
+Describe what is expected outcome of this prototype and kill it if expected outcome is not met.

+## Problem Solving

+- Start with the end in the mind: If you're building for user, think about what user would like to see/do.
+If you want to pick holiday, think about possible holidays, pick the one you liked the most and move backwards from there.
+- When you're building something new, ask yourself what is the "hello world" of this thing, i.e. what is the simplest form of this problem that if it was available we would be able to build on top of it.